cyverse/cyverse-sdk/docs/iplant-first-app.md

-Creating an iPlant application for TACC Stampede
+Creating an CyVerse application for TACC Stampede
 ================================================

 We will now go through the process of building and deploying an Agave application to provide 'samtools sort' functionality on TACC's Stampede system.
-The following tutorial assumes you have properly installed and configured the iPlant SDK on Stampede.
-They assume you have defined an environment variable IPLANTUSERNAME as your iPlant username.
-For example: export IPLANTUSERNAME=<youriplantusername>
+The following tutorial assumes you have properly installed and configured the CyVerse SDK on Stampede.
+They assume you have defined an environment variable CYVERSEUSERNAME as your CyVerse username.
+For example: export CYVERSEUSERNAME=<your_cyverse_username>

 Agave application packaging
 ---------------------------
 Agave API apps have a generalized structure that allows them to carry dependencies around with them.
-In the case below, _package-name-version.dot.dot_ is a folder that you build on your local system, then store in the iPlant Data Store in a designated location (we recommend /iplant/home/IPLANTUSERNAME/applications/APPFOLDER).
+In the case below, _package-name-version.dot.dot_ is a folder that you build on your local system, then store in the CyVerse Data Store in a designated location (we recommend /iplant/home/CYVERSEUSERNAME/applications/APPFOLDER).
 It contains binaries, support scripts, test data, etc. all in one package.
 Agave basically uses a very rough form of containerized applications (more on this later).
 We suggest you set your apps up to look something like the following:

 ```sh
 package-name-version.dot.dot